hynek/svcs/docs/core-concepts.md

 'Hello World'
 ```

-A container lives as long as you want the instances to live -- for example, as long as a request lives.
+A container lives as long as you want the instances within to live -- for example, as long as a request lives.

 If a factory takes a first argument called `svcs_container` or the first argument (of any name) is annotated as being {class}`svcs.Container`, the current container instance is passed into the factory as the first *positional* argument allowing for recursive service acquisition: